The IET and what it does

 Information Commissioner's Office

-Please contact the Information Commissioner's Office for more information about the GDPR and your rights under data protection law.
+Please contact the Information Commissioner's Office for more information about the UK GDPR and your rights under data protection law.

 If you have a complaint about data protection at the IET, please contact our Data Protection Officer.